odys-z/Anclient/docsphinx/source/starter/jsample.rst

 Start with binary release
 -------------------------

-1. download the latest archive from `release section <https://github.com/odys-z/semantic-jserv/releases>`_.
+1. download the `jserv-sample v1.2 <https://github.com/odys-z/semantic-jserv/releases/tag/v1.2>`_
+from release section.

 The zip file is a working sample project source for quick start.
 Unzip it to the local file system.

-2. import eclipse project
+1. import eclipse project

 In Eclipse::